 \section{Acknowledgments}

 The research was partially supported by the University of Adelaide via the CAS funding scheme.
 R. D.M., J. L. M. and G. C. T are supported by the Australian Commonwealth Government through Research Training Program Scholarships.
 J. L. M. is also funded via the Ian Croser Research Scholarship in Engineering at the University of Adelaide.
+Giuseppe C. Tettamanzi acknowledge funding from the Australia’s Economic Accelerator Innovate Program scheme project number IV240100119.
 G.C.T. conceived the project.
 R. D.M. performed the analytical and numerical calculations with input from all authors.
 The concept of Synthetic Spread of the Areas and the subsequent idea of Mixed SQUID arrays are the subject of an international patent application no. PCT/AU2025/050991.
-We acknowledge discussion with T. Whittaker concerning the nature of the bare loops $\&$ the interpretation of the exp. data and A. Gardin for the production of Fig. \ref{fig::Figure1}b).
+We acknowledge discussions with T. Whittaker concerning the nature of the bare loops $\&$ the interpretation of the exp. data and A. Gardin for the production of Fig. \ref{fig::Figure1}b).